pmndrs/maath/README.md

   /** Frame delta, for refreshrate independence */ delta = 0.01,
   /** Clamp time.
 If smoothTime is Xs and looks OK going between two close points,
-   *  but not for points far apart as it'll move very rapid.
+   *  but not for points far apart as it'll move very rapid, then maxSpeed lets you
-   *  So maxSpeed lets you clamp it to avoid ridiculous visuals */ maxSpeed = Infinity,
+   *  clamp it to avoid ridiculous visuals */ maxSpeed = Infinity,
   /** Easing function */
   easing = (t: number) => 1 / (1 + t + 0.48 * t * t + 0.235 * t * t * t),